Azathothas/Stars/README.md

 - [Ruddle/RemoteCam](https://github.com/Ruddle/RemoteCam) – Your android camera streamed on your desktop: use as a source for OBS, or as a webcam with v4l2.
 Free✅, No Ads✅, Open Source✅
 - [Saud-97/TachiyomiS97](https://github.com/Saud-97/TachiyomiS97) – Free and open source manga reader for Android.
 A faster version of Tachiyomi
 - [Swordfish90/Lemuroid](https://github.com/Swordfish90/Lemuroid) – All in one emulator on Android!
+- [WebFuzzing/EvoMaster](https://github.com/WebFuzzing/EvoMaster) – The first open-source AI-driven tool for automatically generating system-level test cases (also known as fuzzing) for web/enterprise applications.
+Currently targeting whitebox and blackbox testing of Web APIs, like REST, GraphQL and RPC (e.g., gRPC and Thrift).
 - [XayahSuSuSu/Android-DataBackup](https://github.com/XayahSuSuSu/Android-DataBackup) – DataBackup for Android 8.0+
 - [adriangl/pict2cam](https://github.com/adriangl/pict2cam) – Android fake camera application to feed camera intents with files in your device's storage
 - [aniyomiorg/aniyomi](https://github.com/aniyomiorg/aniyomi) – An app for manga and anime